PortiaWayesa/read_me/README.md

 ---

-### 📌 Featured Project: AI-Based Study Assistant 📚🤖
+### 📌 Featured Project: Medication Tracker 💊📱

-A smart study companion built with **Flutter** to help students:
+A simple and intuitive app to help users manage their medications and stay healthy:

-- 🗓 Organize study schedules
+⏰ Set reminders for each medication

-- 🤖 Chat with an AI tutor for academic support
+📝 Track daily intake and adherence

-- 📝 Take quizzes with instant feedback
+📊 View statistics for medication usage over time

-- 📈 Track progress with personalized insights
+🔔 Receive notifications to never miss a dose

-> 🔧 **Tech Stack:** Flutter, Dart, Firebase, OpenAI API
+Tech Stack: Flutter, Dart, Firebase

 _Repository coming soon... stay tuned for updates!_